osminogin/express-coffee-seed/README.md

-# Express Coffee Project Seed (0.1.0)
+# Express Coffee Project Seed (0.1.1)

 This is a Node Express CoffeeScript Stack project template originally based on http://twilson63.github.io/express-coffee

 It comes ready to go with connect-assets that give you the option to use coffee-script and stylus for the client side.
+(This feature temporarily disabled for much quickly tests passing)

 ## Technologies
-This is a template that can be used to create nodejs applications using
+This is a boilerplate that can be used to create nodejs applications using

 * Node v0.10.x
-* Express v3.2.x
+* Express v4.4.x
 * CoffeeScript v1.7.x
-* Jade v0.30.0
+* Jade v1.3.1
 * Stylus v0.32.x
 * bootstrap-stylus 3.1.1 (not a npm module)
 * Nib v1.0.x
 * Connect Assets v3.0.x
-* MongoDB / Mongoose 3.6.x
+* Sequelize (ORM working with MySQL, MariaDB, SQLite and PostgreSQL databases)

 ## Requirements